-Bradley University is adopting this policy to safeguard the health of our students, faculty, staff and their families, our visitors, and the community at large from COVID-19.
+Bradley University’s COVID-19 vaccination policy exists to safeguard the health of our students, faculty, staff and their families, guests to campus, and the community at large.

-Students studying remotely and employees working remotely who are not present on campus are not covered by this policy.
+Students enrolled in online or distance education programs and employees working remotely, who will not be present on campus, are not covered by this policy.

 Students and employees not complying with this policy will not be allowed on campus.
-Employees will be placed on unpaid leave until their employment status is determined by the university and may include termination of employment.
-Failure to comply with the provisions of this policy, including violations of requirements for those who have not been vaccinated (i.e., those who receive a medical or religious exemption), may lead to discipline, up to and including dismissal from the university.
+Employees may be placed on unpaid leave until their employment status is determined by the university.
+Failure to comply with the provisions of this policy may lead to discipline, up to and including dismissal from the university or termination of employment.

-Students, faculty and staff must submit proof of vaccination as outlined in this policy.
-Individuals who have an approved vaccination exemption must comply with the testing protocols and other protective measures required by the university or other governing bodies.
+Students, faculty, and staff must submit proof of vaccination as outlined in this policy.
+Individuals who have an approved vaccination exemption must comply with any testing protocols and other protective measures as required by the university or other governing bodies.
 Individuals seeking an exemption from the vaccine requirement must apply for an appropriate exemption.

-All employees will be paid for time off to receive vaccinations, including boosters, and recover from vaccine-related side effects.
+All employees will be paid for time off to receive vaccinations, including boosters, and recovery from vaccine-related side effects.
 Employees must work with their managers to schedule necessary time off.

 Official documentation of vaccination status must be provided and include the following: